nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 1. URL – address of a target Web GIS.
 2. Name – connection id, how it will be shown in the list of connections.

-If you want to perform actions that need special permission, uncheck box next to **As guest** and fill in *Login* and *Password* fields.
+If you want to perform actions that need special permission, uncheck box next to **As guest** and fill in *Login* and *Password* fields with your NextGIS ID credentials.
 For example, unauthorized users usually can’t create or delete resources.
+These actions are only available for the owner of the Web GIS and users added to its `team <https://docs.nextgis.com/docs_ngcom/source/create.html#team-management>`_.

 .. figure:: _static/connection_settings.png
    :align: center